redhat-appstudio/tssc-sample-templates/README.md

 ## On-prem host support

-You need to ensure the on-prem host is being configured in `app-config.yaml` file in your backstage/RHDH configuration
+You need to ensure the on-prem host is being configured in `app-config.yaml` file in your backstage/RHDH configuration.

 ### Change default host for Git or Quay